 2017 brought four failed attempts in Congress to repeal Obamacare and “defund” Planned Parenthood from Medicaid.
 Like any other health care provider, Planned Parenthood health centers are reimbursed with Medicaid funding for specific services rendered.
 Removing Planned Parenthood’s Medicaid reimbursements would have blocked 24,000 low-income Minnesotans—36% of Planned Parenthood patients—from accessing cancer screenings, birth control and STD testing and treatment at their local Planned Parenthood health centers.

-In 2018 and 2019, the Trump Administration has moved to “defund” Planned Parenthood from Title X, the 50-year-old comprehensive family planning program for low-income Americans, by instituting a “gag rule” that would prevent providers from counseling, referring or performing abortions.
-If a Title X gag rule goes into effect, 53,000 Planned Parenthood patients who rely on Title X-funded clinics could lose access to life-saving health care, cancer screening, birth control, and STD testing.
+In 2019, the Trump Administration "defunded” Planned Parenthood from Title X, the 50-year-old comprehensive family planning program for low-income Americans, by instituting a “gag rule” that would prevent providers from counseling, referring or performing abortions.
+With the Title X gag rule in effect, 53,000 Planned Parenthood patients who rely on Title X-funded clinics could lose access to life-saving health care, cancer screening, birth control, and STD testing.